 As an gerontological nurse practitioner, you will collaborate with other health care professionals and caregivers to achieve the best possible patient outcomes.
 This means you will assist your patients, their families and other health care professionals to identify the best level of care.

 With our 100% online Adult-Gerontology Acute Care MSN you can:

 - Prepare for certification.
 As a graduate, you will be eligible to take the ACNPC-AG certification examination.

 - Complete coursework online.
 Only three campus visits are required.

 - Learn from faculty mentors.
 You’ll have the name, number and email of a campus‑based faculty member to help guide your study.

 - Leverage a flexible learning environment.
 Work when and where it is most convenient for you.

-Study with us, and you can learn to:
+Study acute care with us, and you can learn to:

 - Understand the full spectrum of adult care and focus on the unique developmental life stages that impact patient care.

 - Assess patients for complex acute, critical and chronic conditions through comprehensive physical, mental and cognitive assessments.